Frequently Asked Questions for New Students

 A: Within the city limits of Allentown, transportation may be arranged for freshmen students by contacting the Health Center staff, who will then coordinate transportation through Campus Safety for off-campus appointments.

-Q: May a parent call the Health Center?
+Q: May a parent call Health Services?